cmtchssn/Dissertation/README.md

 Show off folder reading, new level shape/material, and menu.
 Discuss what comes next, and some job stuff (moving, freelance, non-academic jobs, pax vs. saving for potential interviews, real life shit).

 Keep track of how many wav files in each list.

+### Jesse Meeting 015
+Ask about cases.
+Show off certain death.
+Talk about saving and today's demo.
+Use dictionaries to find locations of items, what color zones they are in, and manipulate based on location.